yekesys/terraform_ec2/README.md

 This is working for a file, and for spinning up an EC2 instance.

 To prepare, set the AWS credentials.
-For example, see `thiekeys.sh`
+For example, see `thekeys.sh`

 To deploy:\
 `terraform init`\